NuevoFoundation/workshops/content/english/linux-basics/activity-4.md

 mv file1 files
 ```

-Congratulations, you have created and edited and moved  your first file!
+*Congratulations, you have created, edited, and moved your first file!
+Now let's secure our system!*